AspectOV/aspectov/README.md

 > © 2025 Jeremy / AspectOV.
 All rights reserved.

-This project is for personal/portfolio use.
+Most projects are for personal/portfolio use.
 For commercial or redistribution inquiries, please contact me.

 ---